0x646e78/0x646e78.github.io/_posts/2022-03-16-container-maturity-model.markdown

 ---
 layout: post
 title:  "A Container Security Maturity Model"
-date:   2022-03-16 12:00:00 +1000
+date:   2022-04-11 12:00:00 +1000
 categories: security docker cloudnative containers
 ---

 Putting the CNCF Cloud Native Security Whitepaper into practice.
+An updated version of this post I published last month, now with the model in public Google Sheets instead of the repo as well as various edits.

 This post is about building & using a maturity model to help assess & prioritise a subject area within cybersecurity.
 Specifically it is focused on drawing from the [CNCF Cloud Native Security Whitepaper][whitepaper] to measure the security posture of container workloads, from development through runtime.
 The process of making such a model should generally be useful outside of just container security.